The Best Plants to Plant for Australian Native Bees:

 Another common native landscaping plant, loved by stingless bees.

 Bottlebrushes are a popular and attractive native plant for many native bee species.

 Thanks for reading, I hope this list helps you with finding some plants to attract native bees!
 Some of these are suggestions commented on a facebook post on our facebook page.
 If you have any other ideas, please comment them down below 🙂

-Article by Isaac – Bush Bees
+Article and images supplied by Isaac – Bush Bees